MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-antivirus-updates.md

 ### What's new

 - False positive detections are no longer reported as ThreatNotFound on the Sense portal.
-- Optimized Network Protection calls to the backend resulting from suspicious connection checks.
+- Optimized Network Protection calls to the backend that occur as a result of suspicious connection checks.
 - Fixed PerformanceModeStatus configuration key in the Defender CSP.
 - Resolved File Evidence Location not always being captured in scenarios where Remote Location is inaccessible.
+- Resolved an issue where File Evidence Location was not always captured in scenarios where the Remote Location is inaccessible.
 - New event log added (5016) to report Defender self-healed when a deadlock is detected during shutdown.
 - Fixed a prioritization issue with full scans initiated from the portal that resulted in longer than expected full scan duration